Nibbetts/analyst/README.md

 - dist. to centroid stats
 - medoid
 - dispersion
-- remoteness -- avg dist to nearest
+- repulsion -- avg dist to nearest
 - dist. to nearest stats
 - broadness -- max dist to furthest
 - dist. to furthest stats